dart-lang/language/accepted/future-releases/constructor-tearoffs/faq.md

 **Q:** Doesn't that make the grammar, like, totally ambiguous?

 **A:** Yes! *Thank you* for noticing!
 And that is a problem.
 With Dart 2.0 we introduced generic function invocations, and had to decide how to parse `f(a<b,c>(d))`.
 The argument(s) to `f` could be either two comparison operator expressions or a single generic function invocation.
 We decided on always choosing the latter when `b` and `c` can be parsed as types and the `>` is followed by a `(`.
-(We have to decide while we parse the program, long before we can even begin to figure out what `b` and `c` actually refer to, so the choice is entirely grammar based).
+(We have to decide while we parse the program, long before we can even begin to figure out what `b` and `c` actually refer to, so the choice is entirely grammar based.)
 We now have even more similar ambiguous cases.
 For example `f(a<b,c>-d)` is ambiguous because `-` can both be a prefix operator after a greater-than operator, or an infix operator after an explicit type-instantiation.
 Our choice is to be very restrictive in when we parse `expr <` as starting a type argument.
-We only do so the following *can* be parsed as a type argument list, and the only if the *next token* after the final `>` of the type arguments is one of:
+We only do so when the following tokens *can* be parsed as a type argument list, and the only if the *next token* after the final `>` of the type arguments is one of:

 > `)`, `}`, `]`, `;`, `:`, `,`,`(`, `.`, `==`, or `!=`